alex1701c/EmojiRunner/README.md

 This plugin allows you to search, copy and paste emojis/symbols.

 Additionally you can configure favourites, set the unicode version, enable/disable categories and add custom emojis.
-If you don't have colorful emojis please try the solution from https://github.com/alex1701c/EmojiRunner/issues/1/

 You can build this package from source of use the deb/rpm packages from https://github.com/alex1701c/EmojiRunner/releases.